 Pros and Cons of a Social Justice Career

-Some questions to consider about pursuing a career in social justice — what you will gain?
-What will it cost.
-If you’re determined to make a difference, then you likely understand that promoting social justice will — in the long run — help improve human society for the better.
-In the short term it can elevate and celebrate local communities, making them healthier and more vibrant places to live.
-Finally, achieving social justice can be personally rewarding, allowing you to take pride in your work and efforts.
+If you’re determined to make a difference, then you should understand that you’re working toward a long-term benefit.
+Promoting social justice will help improve human society for the better over time.
+In the short term, it can elevate and celebrate local communities, making them healthier and more vibrant places to live.
+Achieving social justice can be personally rewarding, allowing you to take pride in your work and efforts.

 There are some considerations about engaging in this work.
 It can be challenging, not just in the obstacles you’ll face, but also in the physical, mental and emotional toll that comes with working alongside those who are most in-need of assistance.